rrodolfos/jenkins-single-vagrant-ansible/README.md

 # Configuring jenkins with ansible and Jenkins configuration as code on vagrant
-This repository contains vagrant and ansible configuration to deploy and provision a single jenkins server with jenkins configurationas code (a.k.a.
-JCasC) services:
+This repository contains vagrant and ansible configuration to deploy and provision a single jenkins server with jenkins configuration as code (a.k.a.
+JCasC):

   - [Jenkins](https://www.jenkins.io/)
   - [Jenkins Configuration as Code (a.k.a.
 JCasC) Plugin](https://www.jenkins.io/projects/jcasc/)